Monika52n/memo_java_spring/README.md

 # Echoes of Memory

 ## Description
-Echoes of Memory is a web-based memory game designed to enhance memory skills.
-The game involves flipping over pairs of cards, with the objective to find all matching pairs.
-Users need to register with their email, username, and password before playing.

-The game offers:
-- **Single-player mode:** 6 difficulty levels with different time limits.
-- **Multiplayer mode:** 3 difficulty levels, where players take turns and the one with more matched pairs wins.

-Players can also view their game statistics and rankings.
+The Echoes of Memory backend is a server-side application developed using Java and Spring Boot, designed to support a web-based memory game.
+It provides essential services such as user authentication, game management, and statistics tracking for both single-player and multiplayer modes.

+## Key features

+- User Management: Registration, authentication, and user information retrieval.
+- Single-player Game Management: Starting new games, managing game sessions, and tracking game progress.
+- Multiplayer Game Management: Handling real-time interactions, managing game sessions, and tracking player turns and scores.
+- Statistics and Rankings: Providing detailed statistics for single-player games and rankings for multiplayer games.

 ## Application Structure